 The Museum of Boulder provides engaging educational experiences for people to explore the continuing history of the Boulder region.
 The Museum collects, preserves, and presents Boulder history in order to connect to the past, provide a context for the present, and inspire a vision for the future.

-The new Museum of Boulder will provide engaging experiences that celebrate the spirit of Boulder.
-Through dynamic exhibits and captivating programs, visitors will discover the stories of our past, explore the creativity and innovation of the present, and envision the future of our community.
-The Museum of Boulder will be a catalyst for conversation and a welcoming place in which to explore, discover, reflect, and have fun.
+The new Museum of Boulder provides engaging experiences that celebrate the spirit of Boulder.
+Through dynamic exhibits and captivating programs, visitors discover the stories of our past, explore the creativity and innovation of the present, and envision the future of our community.
+The Museum of Boulder is a catalyst for conversation and a welcoming place in which to explore, discover, reflect, and have fun.